 Funk JL (2005) Hedychium gardnerianum invasion into Hawaiian montane rainforest: interactions among litter quality, decomposition rate, and soil nitrogen availability Biogeochemistry 76:441-451

 - Julie Larson was a research associate in the lab from 2013-2016.
-She contributed to a number of projects that focused on how plants respond to changes in water availability.
+She contributed to a number of projects that focused on how plants respond to changes in water availability (Larson & Funk 2016 New Phytologist, Larson & Funk Journal of Ecology).
 She is currently pursuing a PhD in Ecology at University of Colorado.
-She is a rock star and we miss her terribly.

 - Joanne Kim was an undergraduate researcher from 2014-2016.
-With help from Nilsha Khurana and Megan Blair, she spearheaded a project focusing on how roots of several coastal sage scrub species respond to precipitation pulses.
+She spearheaded a project focusing on how roots of several coastal sage scrub species respond to precipitation pulses (Nguyen et al. 2018).

 - Kurt Nguyen was an undergraduate researcher from 2014-2016.
 With Monica Nguyen and Amy Ortega, he studied how two invasive grass species responded evolutionarily to altered precipitation and soil nitrogen availability (Nguyen et al. 2016).
 He is currently pursuing a PhD in Entomology at Texas A&M.